pasteq7/world-forge/README.md

 # WorldForge

 WorldForge is a web application for writers, game masters, and worldbuilders to create, organize, and visualize their fictional universes.
-Built with Next.js 14 and TypeScript, it offers an intuitive interface for managing complex worlds and their interconnected elements.
+Built with Next.js 14 and TypeScript, it offers an interface for managing worlds and their interconnected elements.

 ## Features